-According to the Centers for Disease Control and Prevention, preventative education is crucial, especially considering that more than 50 percent of local and state STD budgets have been slashed in recent years.
+According to the Centers for Disease Control and Prevention, preventative education is crucial, especially considering that more than 50% of local and state STD budgets have been slashed in recent years.

-Attention Deficit-Hyperactivity Disorder (ADHD): $31.6 Billion
+Attention Deficit-Hyperactivity Disorder (ADHD): $8.4 Billion – $17.4 Billion

 ADHD, which is associated with reduced attention and impulse control, is one of the most common and costly childhood neurodevelopmental disorders.
 Unlike most ailments on this list, doctors and scientists know little about both the risk factors and the causes.
 Behavior therapy is usually used in conjunction with medication to treat the disorder.